ashcrow/tbd/doc/commctl.rst

 restart start
 `````````````

-``restart start`` will create a new restart roll on a cluster of hosts
+``restart start`` will create a new restart roll on a cluster of hosts.
+This is an
+asynchronous action.
+See :ref:`restart_status` on checking the results.

 ``restart start`` requires one positional argument: